googleapis/google-cloud-java/java-billingbudgets/README.md

 This library follows [Semantic Versioning](http://semver.org/).

 It is currently in major version zero (``0.y.z``), which means that anything may change at any time and the public API should not be considered stable.

 ## Contributing

 Contributions to this library are always welcome and highly encouraged.

-See [CONTRIBUTING.md][contributing] documentation for more information on how to get started.
+See [CONTRIBUTING][contributing] for more information how to get started.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See [Code of Conduct][code-of-conduct] for more